• Skip to main content

 Designated as a natural landmark in 1980, the state park was also recognized as a Leave No Trace Gold Standard Site and a National Archeological District.
 It remains open to the public year-round for a day-use entry fee.

 The rocks are the same kind as those found in the Garden of the Gods and Red Rocks.
-There’s an abundance of wildlife thanks to the park’s unique ecosystems.
+Wildlife is abundant thanks to the park’s unique ecosystems.
 A combination of landscapes can be found along the foothills, including grasslands, shrublands, mountains, and forests.

-You’ll find a number of terrific hiking trails, as well as a visitor center and a small gift shop at Roxborough.
+You’ll find several terrific hiking trails, as well as a visitor center and a small gift shop at Roxborough.
 The state park provides remarkable sightseeing and wildlife spotting opportunities close to Denver.
 The only entrance is located just south of Littleton and west of Highlands Ranch.

 Activities